In this article, we have compiled a list of what we think are the five best Linux video players and thoroughly discussed their features.

 - Quick skip ahead buttons and other shortcut keys.

 - Some of the more popular forks include SMPlayer and MPV.

 Celluloid is a simple media player and GTK+ frontend for MPV Player.
-It lets you select where the MPV configuration file is located and lets you load your custom settings with ease.
+It lets you select where the MPV configuration file is located and enables you to load your custom settings with ease.

-The GUI of Celluloid is quite similar to most Linux apps, and quite minimal.
+The GUI of Celluloid is quite similar to most Linux apps and relatively minimal.
 It aims to be simple to use while keeping a high level of configurability.

 - Simple graphical interface that follows the recommendations of the GNOME Human Interface.